Sense8

 Themes: Connections and Empathy, Identity and Self-Acceptance, Violence and Loss

-Conflict and Stakes: The primary conflicts include the sense8s' struggle to connect with each other and resist their enemy, Mr. Whispers, who wants to take them away.
+Conflict & Stakes: The primary conflicts include the sense8s' struggle to connect with each other and resist their enemy, Mr. Whispers, who wants to take them away.
 Each sense8 also has their own personal conflicts, such as Will's internal struggle with his sensory overload and the aftermath of his actions, Kala's internal conflict about her marriage, and Nomi's struggle with her identity and acceptance.

-Overall Mood: Emotional, intense, and thought-provoking
+Mood: Emotional, intense, and thought-provoking

 Standout Features: